vikingdata/articles/databases/mysql/MySQL_variables.md

 * innodb_flush_method : Changes based on the hardware used.
 How data is flush to disk.
 * innodb_file_per_table : Always use this.
 The main reason is if you drop a table diskspace is returned to the OS.
 * slow_query_log
 * sync_binlog.
 Under Cluster, it may be okay to set to 0.
 1 means flush to disk transactions for the binlog, which is the safest.
 If 0, you rely on the operating system which is about every second.
 In a crash, 0 means you may lose some data.
+Value 9 i not durable.
 * thread_pool_size .
 The number of threads you are allow to have.
 With lots of cpu and disks, this can be higher.
 Generally set to the no of cores on your system.
+* replica_parallel_workers : Default is 4.

 ### Less important variables